-Is Honey Vegan?
 Honey is used as a source of sugar in many fields.
-Although honey appears to be vegan in many ways, it is a contentious topic.
+Although it appears to be vegan in many ways, it is a contentious topic.
 The reason for this is that most vegans see no distinction between beekeeping and other types of animal farming.
 Although there is no universal agreement, some vegans do not consume honey.
 Some, unlike them, can consume honey.
 So, what exactly is the difference?
+Is Honey Vegan?

 Is Honey Vegan?